 The defense of CCW in a Prohibited Zone is an area of criminal law where the phrase “Ignorance of the law is no defense” is applicable.
 For instance, it is not a defense that you didn’t know you could not carry a pistol into a bar.
 Anyone who possesses a pistol must make sure they know the rules.
 That being said, an astute criminal defense expert can always craft a defense with any facts.

-Probably the most common defense is that the person simply forgot he or she had the pistol on them.
-This is especially true for women who carry their pistol in their purses rather than a holster or leg strap.
-Just as people sometimes forget things at the office or at home, people can forget they have brought something with them as well.
+The most common defense is that the person forgot they had the pistol on them.
+The “I forgot” defense is especially applicable for women who carry a pistol in their purses rather than a holster or leg strap.
+Just as people sometimes forget things at the office or home, they can forget they have something in a pocket, holster, or bag.
 Criminal convictions require criminal intent or knowledge.
 There would be no criminal liability if you did not intend to do something or know it was happening (with some limited exceptions).
 A few defendable scenarios may be:

-- The pistol was in the pocket of a bulky jacket, and its presence was forgotten;
+- The pistol was in the pocket of a bulky jacket;

-- A person was not planning to enter a prohibited area with a gun but had an emergency situation develop and there was no time or ability to stow the gun in a permissible place;
+- A person was not planning to enter a prohibited area with a gun but had an emergency develop, and there was no time or ability to stow the weapon in a permissible place;

 - A person was on his way home from a gun range and decided to stop for lunch at a bar and forgot he had the gun on him;